thomasjlew/simpl_ekf/README.md

 # simpl_ekf
+ROS package.
-Implements an extended Kalman Filter for attitude estimation.
+Implements an Extended Kalman Filter for attitude estimation.

 Only uses the accelerometer measurements with a simplified model to compute pitch and roll of the device.

+### Assumptions:

+-No movement (linear & angular) of the device
+  - The model is therefore overly simplified.